-- Calendar Tool You can see due dates in the calendar tool.
-You may add your own events there as well.
-However, please be aware that you may not find all of the important dates for the course listed there.
-You will stay current by checking announcements, discussions, and emails in the course. - Readings Each module has both textbook readings and online lectures.
+- Readings Each module has both textbook readings and online lectures.
 Your professor may suggest additional readings during the running of the course. - Discussion There are group-level threaded discussions for each module.
 These discussions are moderated by your facilitator.
 Postings for each discussion should be completed by the assigned due dates.
 There are also course-level general discussions boards, which are not graded, for you to use to discuss any issues with your classmates.
 Please see the Discussion Module on the home page for more details. - Assignment There are assignments that are due throughout the course.
-They are accessed from the Assignments menu. - Assessments Weekly quizzes and final exams are also listed in the course calendar and accessed from the Assessments menu.
+They are accessed from the Assignments menu. - Assessments Weekly quizzes and a final exam are also listed in the course calendar and accessed from the Assessments menu.

-Module 1 - Introduction and Software Installation
+Module 1 - Introduction and Data Exploration

-- Overview of Data Mining and Data Warehousing - Getting Started with Oracle and WEKA
+- Overview of Data Mining - Data Exploration

-Module 2 - Data Exploration and Preprocessing
+Module 2 - Data Preprocessing and Classification - 1